Mitigating Temporal Misalignment by Discarding Outdated Facts: Data

 \subsection{Distant Supervision Sources}

-\paragraph{Temporal Knowledge Bases} are a rich resource for studying how facts change over time, and numerous prior works have created datasets from them for studying temporal dynamics in language.
-TimeQA~\cite{Chen2021ADF} is one such dataset that curates 70 different temporally-dependent relations from Wikidata and uses handcrafted templates to convert into decontextualized QA pairs, where the question specifies the time period in question.
-To convert this dataset into fact-duration pairs $(f, d)$, we first convert their QA pairs into a factual statements, $f$, by removing the date and using a QA-to-statement conversion model~\cite{chen2021can}.
-We then determine the duration of each facts, $d$, to be the length of time between the start date of one answer to the question and the next.
+\paragraph{Temporal Knowledge Bases} have been used in numerous prior works for studying how facts change over time.
+TimeQA~\cite{Chen2021ADF} is one such work that curates a dataset of 70 different temporally-dependent relations from Wikidata and uses handcrafted templates to convert into decontextualized QA pairs, where the question specifies a time period.
+To convert this dataset into fact-duration pairs $(f, d)$, we first convert their QA pairs into a factual statements by removing the date and using a QA-to-statement conversion model~\cite{chen2021can}.
+We then determine the duration of each facts to be the length of time between the start date of one answer to the question and the next.

 \paragraph{News Text} contains a vast array of facts and rich temporal information.
-Time-Aware Pretraining dataset (TA-Pretrain)~\cite{Yang2020ImprovingED} curates such texts from CNN and Daily Mail news articles using regular expressions to match for duration-specifying phrases (e.g., ``Crystal Palace goalkeeper Julian Speroni has ended the uncertainty over his future by signing a new \textit{12 month} contract to stay at Selhurst Park.'').
+Time-Aware Pretraining dataset (TimePre)~\cite{Yang2020ImprovingED} curates such texts from CNN and Daily Mail news articles using regular expressions to match for duration-specifying phrases (e.g., ``Crystal Palace goalkeeper Julian Speroni has ended the uncertainty over his future by signing a new \textit{12 month} contract to stay at Selhurst Park.'').
 Pretraining on this dataset has previously been shown to improve performance on temporal commonsense tasks.